 Facets are used to allow visitors to filter and narrow down the product set returned by the search.
 Facets can be ordered by either relevance or simply alphabetically.
-The facets to display, and the order of the facets, are configured in the Settings tab in the Experience app.
+The facets to display, and the order of the facets, are configured in the Default settings section of the Settings tab in the Experience app.

 To reduce clutter and irrelevant filter options for the visitor, only facets and facet values that are relevant to the search result will be shown.
 For example, a visitor searching for